saif-ellafi/foundryvtt-clipboard-image/README.md

 [Minimal UI](https://github.com/saif-ellafi/foundryvtt-minimal-ui)
 and [Super Select](https://github.com/saif-ellafi/foundryvtt-super-select)

+## Known Issues

+If you are using **Chat Images** module, it may happen that pasting an image on the chat, if the chat panel is located somewhere on top of the scene canvas, it might paste the image also on the scene.
+I could not yet find a solution for this, but the circumstances are rare enough, it should not be an issue on a regula basis.
+This is due **Chat Image** disabling the focus on the chat, when pasting, making me think that the mouse is prioritized on the scene instead of the chat.

 ## Appreciations

 * @theripper93 for proposing a much better way of achieving this.
 Without his help this module would have struggled!